 1.5 Information we receive from other sourcesWe may receive personal data about you from various third parties including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers.

-1.7 We do not collect any special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences.
+1.7 As per GDPR Article 9(2)(a), the only ‘Special Category’ data we collect is health related, this is to enable us to carry out our obligation in the field of employment, we may also collect information about criminal convictions and offences if required.
+We do not collect special categories of personal data about you regarding details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, genetic and biometric data.

 1.8 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
 In this case, we may have to cancel a contract for services that we have with you but we will notify you if this is the case at the time.